JuliaKit/Kitten.jl/README.md

 ## Multithreading & Parallelism

-For scenarios where you need to handle higher amounts of traffic, you can run Kernel in a multithreaded mode.
+For scenarios where you need to handle higher amounts of traffic, you can run Kitten in a multithreaded mode.
 In order to utilize this mode, julia must have more than 1 thread to work with.
 You can start a julia session with 4 threads using the command below

 ```shell